 In rare cases, patients can experience hives on the tongue or in the throat.
 This can interfere with breathing and cause life-threatening complications.
 Patients who experience hives in these areas should seek emergency medical attention immediately.

 Itchy skin, also known as pruritus, is a tingling or irritating sensation that provokes a patient to scratch their skin.
 While scratching typically provides temporary relief, persistent itching often makes the problem worse.
 Itching that is experienced throughout the entire body is likely a result of a systemic disorder and localized itching is commonly due to contact with an irritant.
 Blood tests or a skin biopsy can help determine the exact cause.

 Moles are a type of skin growth that appears throughout the body.
 They are typically brown or black in color and can appear alone or in groups.
 Most moles are benign and do not pose a health risk, however, patients can choose to have them removed for cosmetic reasons.
-After an examination and testing the mole for cancer, patients can discuss removal options with Dr. Booth.
+After an examination and testing the mole for cancer, patients can discuss removal options with the dermatologist provider.
 At Signature Plastic Surgery we offer treatment and removal options for all patients.
 Click here to learn more.

 Psoriasis & Psoriatic Arthritis

 Psoriasis is the rapid buildup of skin cells causing red, raised, dry, and cracked scaly patches or blisters on the skin.
 This condition is a result of an autoimmune disorder that causes skin cells to replace themselves every 3 to 4 days instead of the usual 30.
 Psoriasis can appear on the scalp, elbows, hands, feet, and genitals.
 In some cases it can affect the fingernails, causing yellowing and small depressions in the nail.